Research, Travel, and Internship Grants

 Please apply using the FAS Common Application for Research and Travel (CARAT).

-Given that travel may be restricted in 2021 due to COVID-19, all research proposals must include alternate plans that cover the possibility that research travel as originally conceived may not be possible.
+All proposals must include alternate plans that cover the possibility that research or internships may not be possible as originally conceived.
 Alternate proposal plans may include domestic travel in the United States, language study, and/or virtual research opportunities that do not involve travel.
 All proposals must include a detailed plan and corresponding budget.

 - In CARAT, select the grant "Davis Center for Russian and Eurasian Studies Graduate Research Travel Grant."